How many project management emails do you write a day?

 But do you always get the desired response?
 I am certain you don’t.

-Some emails are ignored, some replies are irrelevant, many transformed into an endless thread.
+Some emails are ignored, some replies are irrelevant, and many are transformed into an endless thread.

 That is OK.
 Most of us are or were in such a situation.